IBM/cognos-analytics-to-visualize-business-data/README.md

 This will create the schema, assign relationships, and load the product and sales data into the database.

->NOTE: product reviews are loaded to IBM Db2 Warehouse from CSV files.
-These csv files contains each product reviews and their sentiments that are generated from discovery service.
-To learn more about it go to this [code pattern](https://github.com/IBM/cognos-analytics-using-unstructured-data)
+>NOTE: product reviews are loaded into IBM Db2 Warehouse from csv files.
+These files contain product reviews and sentiment values for each product and are generated from the Watson Discovery service.
+To learn more about this, visit the code pattern ["Visualize unstructured data from Watson Discovery in the Cognos Analytics Dashboard"](https://github.com/IBM/cognos-analytics-using-unstructured-data).

 ## 4. Create database connection in Cognos Analytics